Code-Institute-Org/gitpod-full-template/README.md

 Welcome USER_NAME,

+This is the Code Institute student template for Gitpod.
 We have preinstalled all of the tools you need to get started.
+You can safely delete this README.md file, or change for your own project.

+## Gitpod Reminders

-To run a frontend application in GitPod, in the terminal, type:
+To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type:

 `python3 -m http.server`